-As a current school board trustee, Candace knows first hand that our public education system is under attack.
+As a former school board trustee, Candace knows first hand that our public education system is under attack.
 Corporate special interests have been undermining public education in favor of alternative models.
 As an educator, Candace knows that public education delivers the best results on a consistent basis.

 We need to view education as an investment in our people.
 We have the opportunity to educate and train the workers of the 21st century and grow our economy from the middle out, rather than the top down.
 True opportunity means giving every child the opportunity to learn and grow regardless of their zip code, and allow any one who wants to attend college to do so without being saddled with student debt for years after graduation.
 But college is not right for everyone, so we also need to invest in job training for 21st century jobs in our K-12 schools.
-As a school board trustee, Candace has expanded STEM academies and job training in our schools and our community is already reaping the economic benefits.
+As a former school board trustee, Candace has expanded STEM academies and job training in our schools and our community is already reaping the economic benefits.
 Candace wants to make those opportunities a reality for all children living in TX-24.